brassington/helloFamous/README.md

 #hellofamous
-> Seed project to get started with Famo.us.
+> Seed project to get started with Famo.us created by Grunt.

 ##Dependencies
 It is actually quite simple really